brightin/pottery/README.md

 ### 0. Define your translation function

 This library is only meant to generate and read PO files.
 Translating in and of itself is up to you.
 There are plenty of great libraries out there for this with which Pottery has no intention to compete.
+There is a [full example](https://github.com/brightin/pottery/tree/master/examples/example.clj) to demonstrate how this could work.

 ``` clojure
 (defn tr [s & args]